-These two tech-based programs are designed for science and math loving campers and provide opportunities to gain knowledge and skills in specialized areas.
+Robotics and Flight Camp are tech-based programs designed for science and math-loving summer campers and provide opportunities to gain knowledge and skills in specialized areas.
 Using state-of-the-art equipment and methods, our qualified teachers expertly guide campers as they problem solve, collaborate, design and test their work.
 Small classes allow for individual attention and maximum growth.
 Teamwork is applauded as campers learn and develop their understanding of scientific theory and practice.

 Flight Camp (Grades 6-8)

-The world of aviation and technology come together in this innovative, high-flying summer program.
+The world of aviation, technology and engineering come together in this innovative, high-flying summer program.
 Campers work in small teams building collaboration and problem solving skills, as they construct a remote controlled plane from scratch using FliteTest kits.
 Teams practice flying the plane on our Real Flight 8 Remote Control flight simulator software, before taking it for test runs on campus.

 Offered two sessions only: